Financial and management accounts

 You should try to keep all original documents, and must keep any which show that tax has been deducted - eg your end of year certificate for PAYE (form P60).

-Detailed and up-to-date records will help you comply with tax legislation, deal with mistakes and avoid penalties.
-You can be penalised for:
+Detailed and up-to-date records will help you comply with tax legislation as you can be penalised for:

 - not keeping adequate records